klml/drfrederson/README.md

 A simple static site generator powered by PHP & Markdown.
 Based on [github.com/lonescript/php-site-maker](http://github.com/lonescript/php-site-maker)

+There are many other and better [ssg](https://github.com/pinceladasdaweb/Static-Site-Generators), but I searched for this fetaures I did not found so far:

+* not-ITcrowds have no favourite texteditor or ssh access.
+Just hit __webeditbutton__ on your browser and get an textarea to change contents.
+* no indexed, automatic __menu__; just an extra textblob.
+This is not so IT-sophisticated, but easy to understand.

+Some more small features like titletags from the first heading, etc

 ## Write

 Write files in [markdown extra](http://michelf.ca/projects/php-markdown/extra/).